Winter Dormancy – The Great Plant Snooze 🌿❄️

 Butterworts switch from their carnivorous form into a more succulent-like state.
 The leaves become smaller, tighter, and more compact, and they lose their sticky insect-catching surface.
 Growth slows right down during this time.

 Cephalotus also change their strategy slightly during winter.
 Instead of producing lots of pitchers, they start pushing out more regular leaves.
-Digesting insects requires energy, and when sunlight is reduced, the plant grows more leaves so it can gather more energy from sunlight instead.
-Some of the pitchers may dry up or die off during this period, but as long as the leaves remain healthy, your plant is doing exactly what it should.
+Digesting insects requires energy, and when sunlight is reduced, the plant grows more leaves so it can gather more energy from sunlight.

 So what Does Dormancy Look Like?